nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-standard.md

 - The Amazon S3 Object Lock feature must be enabled in Governance Mode on the bucket intended to store objects that are marked as final records.

-- Amazon S3 Versioning must be enabled.
+- Amazon S3 Versioning must be enabled (automatically done when enabling Object lock).

-- The default retention value for Amazon S3 Compliance Buckets intended to retain compliant record objects must be set to zero (0).
+- The default retention value for Amazon S3 Compliance Buckets intended to retain compliant record objects must not be set (or at least set to zero).

 - No Min/Max range should be established for Amazon S3 Compliance Buckets intended to retain compliant record objects.